Eyecon slots used to be mainly confined to bingo sites such as MrQ but are now reaching a much wider audience.

 Eyecon also have Mega Jackpot progressive versions for a few of their games including the Fluffy games.
 This can be confusing as not only is the largest of the three jackpots in the ordinary progressive version also called the Mega jackpot, but many sites display the tiles for the Mega Jackpot versions of Fluffy games although they actually only have the regular progressive jackpot versions.
 The true Mega Jackpot versions of the game feature a progressive jackpot with a huge maximum of £500,000.

-It’s fairly obvious from the titles that have been released over the last few months which direction Eyecon is moving in – they are clearly diversifying from their classic model of a 25 line slot featuring cute and cuddly characters and experimenting with more adult themes and different game mechanics including pay to re-spin and choose your own volatility.
+It’s fairly obvious from the titles that have been released over the last couple of years which direction Eyecon is moving in – they are clearly diversifying from their classic model of a 25 line slot featuring cute and cuddly characters and experimenting with more adult themes and different game mechanics including pay to re-spin and choose your own volatility.

-With the introduction of these new and exciting features, plus the evergreen appeal of Eyecon classics like Sugar Train and Fluffy Favourites, Eyecon are bound to go from strength to strength.
+With the introduction of these new and exciting features, plus the evergreen appeal of Eyecon classics like Sugar Train and Fluffy Favourites, Eyecon are bound to go from strength to strength and we expect to see many more Eyecon casinos in 2020 and further into the future.